Shopping

 Noisy

-Our tester Laura found this vacuum 'faultless' on our hair test.
+Our tester Laura Honey found this vacuum 'faultless' on our hair test.
 It easily picked up all the hair in the test on carpet, hardwood floors, and linoleum, and absolutely none of it was caught in the rollers.

 That's because this vacuum detects the floor type it's on and automatically adjusts its power and brush settings.
 This means it's a good option if you have lots of different floor types throughout your home.
 You can vacuum a hardwood floor and a rug in one room before moving to tile or linoleum in the next without having to change any settings.

 However, the single biggest issue with this vacuum is its size.
-At 22lbs, it's pretty heavy to push around.
+At 22 lbs, it's pretty heavy to push around.
 Even though it steers fairly smoothly, you need a bit of oomph just to get it to turn, and the floor head is pretty bulky, so it will struggle to get around thin chair legs.

-This vacuum is let down by lots of small details, too.
-While the performance is excellent, the carry handle is also on the body of the vacuum, so it either tilts backwards as you pick it up, or you have to stoop awkwardly to keep it upright.
-That makes it very unwieldy for carrying up and down stairs.
-While the 40ft cord is fantastic, it often falls off the back of the machine, which is irritating to bear in mind as you clean under sofas.
+While the 40 feet cord is fantastic, it often falls off the back of the machine, which is irritating to grapple with as you clean under sofas.
 There's also no automatic reel for the cord, so you have to wind it up by hand.
-On top of all of this, it's among the most expensive vacuums we've ever tested; depending on sales periods this vacuum will be at least $800.
+On top of all of this, it's among the most expensive vacuums we've ever tested and depending on the sale period, this vacuum will be at least $800.

 There's more detail in our full SEBO Automatic X4 Boost Upright review.